Graphic designer

 What it's like

-You would use your creative skills to design the look of websites, packaging, adverts and more.
+Ready to create eye-catching visuals for print and digital channels?
+As a graphic designer, you'll use your creative skills to design the look of websites, packaging, adverts, exhibitions and more.

-brainstorm ideas and develop plans for creating motion graphics
+brainstorming ideas and developing plans to create motion graphics

-convert still images into moving graphics to grab the viewer's attention
+converting still images into moving graphics that grab the viewer's attention

 Explore more information about this job